museun/twitchchat/README.md

     // putting this in the env so people don't join my channel when running this let channel = std::env::var("TWITCH_CHANNEL").unwrap();

-    // connect via tls over tcp with this nick and password let (read, write) = twitchchat::connect_easy(&nick, &pass, twitchchat::Secure::Nope) .await
+    // connect via (tls or normal, 'Secure' determines that) tcp with this nick and password let (read, write) = twitchchat::connect_easy(&nick, &pass, twitchchat::Secure::Nope) .await
         .unwrap();